samyabdellatif/iplinkgui/README.md

 **Requirements**
  - [pynetlinux](https://pypi.org/project/pynetlinux/) had been used partially as an interface to the hardware.
- - dhcpcd is requered to lease IP addresses.
+ - dhcpcd is requered for auto IP assignment.

 this app will only show the physical interfaces and allow the simple operations.